frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

 In Stage 1A, there are 3 major sections: sketching and part design, multi-part part studios, and assemblies.
 Each section has a link to a learning course to learn the skills of each topic, then an exercise to help immediately apply those skills in an FRC context.

+!!!
+Tip
+    Remember to take a look at the [website feature guide](../website-feature-guide.md "Website Feature Guide Page"){:target="_blank"} to gain an understanding of the different features used throughout the learning course!

 ### Learning Courses
 [Onshape's Learning Center](https://learn.onshape.com/ "Onshape Learning Center"){:target="_blank"} provides free learning courses and articles covering everything from document navigation and sketching to advanced surface and sheet metal modeling.
 It's a valuable resource for both novice and seasoned users alike.
 We use a few selected courses to assist learning the fundamentals of doing CAD in Onshape, but the rest of the curriculum is project based.

 The structure of the courses includes some short videos and practice models, expected time is 2-4 hours.

 !!!
 Warning
-    The Onshape learning courses are important as they will teach you the Onshape interface and form a basic foundation for CAD skills.
-Unless you have prior experience using Onshape, you should not skip the learning courses as the exercises assume that you have an understanding of CAD basics.
+    The Onshape learning courses are important as they will teach you the interface and form a basic foundation for CAD skills.
+Unless you have a significant amount of prior experience using Onshape, you should not skip the learning courses as the exercises assume that you have an understanding of CAD basics.